 Teachers are available upon request to offer help with course content or homework at lunch or after school, and TWS offers facilities that allow students to do research for essays and projects on site.
 Additionally, a homework club is available daily in the library during the lunch hour.
-A team of teachers coordinates the IEP for students that require them.
+A team of teachers, led by the Educational Support Teacher, coordinates the IEP for students that require them.
 Refer to the section on the Waldorf Individual Education Plan (WIEP) and Special Education for more details on supports available for students with exceptionalities.